 “A female guest room,” Catrina felt a tug at the corners of her lips.
 “I’ve never had any female guests in my home.”

 To her amusement and astonishment, Theodore tilted his head back, and let out a large laugh.
 A thrill raced down Catrina’s body.
 She had never seen the boy so excited about something.
 Perhaps this was a private joke?
 She didn’t understand.

 “Sorry,” Theodore whispered, his eyelashes fluttering.
 His eyes seemed to roam around the room, and Catrina wondered what was going through his mind.
 Did he like the room?

 “I can’t sleep,” he continued.
 His jerky movements told her he was nervous about something.
 “Can I ask you a question?”

-“Of course,” she reached out to touch his hand, and marveled how they matched in size.
+“Of course,” she reached out to touch his hand and marveled at how they matched in size.
 How remarkable!
 That cold sensation punched her in the stomach again, pulling her back to reality.
 Perhaps the boy was sick?
 She needed Dr. Alexander to give him a full evaluation.
-She didn’t care that the boy didn’t like to be seen in nothing but his underclothing, he was a boy, and Dr. Alexander a professional male doctor.
+She didn’t care that the boy didn’t like to be seen in his underclothing, he was a boy, and Dr. Alexander was a professional male doctor.
 If something was wrong, they all needed to know.

 A long, deep sigh escaped the boy’s tiny lips; he gave a toss of his hair, as he pondered what to say.